• Skip to main content

 Easy Homemade Mixed Berry Sherbet is a sweet, tangy, and delicious ending to any meal.
 This simple fruit sherbet, made with a combination of frozen berries including strawberries, blackberries, raspberries, and blueberries, is light and refreshing and just the thing to help you cool off on a hot summer evening.

-Like my Dark Sweet Cherry Sherbet and Strawberry Sherbet, this homemade berry sherbet, with its glorious deep magenta coloring and intense fruit flavor, doesn’t resemble the tasteless, pastel sherbets available at the grocery store these days.
-And, once you realize how super simple these frozen fruit desserts are to make, you will never buy sherbet again.
+Like my Strawberry Sherbet, this homemade berry sherbet, with its glorious deep magenta coloring and intense fruit flavor, is different from the tasteless, pastel sherbets available at the grocery store these days.

 Berry sherbet in two dessert glasses.

-Besides including four different kinds of berries, this easy recipe for homemade mixed berry sherbet has an unusual twist; it also includes a secret ingredient, buttermilk.
 I know what you are thinking, but you will have to trust me on this one because it’s essential to the unique tangy flavor of this tasty fruit sherbet.
 After one taste, you will become a believer.

 Ingredients – here’s what you will need: